MetaMorphic-Digital/draw-steel/src/docs/Active-Effects.md

 Additionally, the Save Ends duration allows for defining the saving throw formula.
 The default is `1d10 + @combat.save.bonus`.

 + `EoT` will automatically self-disable when a combatant ends their turn with the `End turn` button in the initiative tracker or a new combatant's turn begins.
-+ `Save Ends` will at the end of an actor's turn create prompts for owners that allow to change the save threshold (e.g. due to Ancestry effects) and a text field to enter situational bonuses.
++ `Save Ends` will prompt the combatant's owners to configure the save threshold and add any situational bonuses.
 The roll message has a button to spend a hero token to automatically succeed.
 If multiple players own an actor, the active GM will receive a dialog to help delegate rolls.
 + `End of Encounter` effects will automatically self-disable alongside the encounter.

 Additional options for duration are timed durations, and durations base don rounds and turns, however, as these are not part of the Draw Steel rules, it is recommended not to utilise these.